Frequently Asked Questions

 From time to time, families may be invited to contribute toward optional experiences such as:

-• Field trips and hands-on experiences
+• Field trips and hands-on learning experiences

-Any additional contributions will always be communicated in advance and kept reasonable.
+• Enrichment materials and community projectsAny additional costs will always be communicated in advance and kept reasonable.

-• Light of the World Collective was founded by Alexa Oliveri and is supported in partnership with the Hope Church community.
+Light of the World Collective was founded by Alexa Oliveri and is supported in partnership with the Hope Church community.

 The collective is guided by a small leadership team that helps steward the vision, support families and ensure the community remains aligned as it grows.

-• Mixed-age learning is a core part of our philosophy and offers meaningful benefits for children at every stage.
+Mixed-age learning is a core part of our philosophy and offers meaningful benefits for children at every stage.

 Older or more academically advanced children are supported through deeper exploration, leadership opportunities and mentoring roles, rather than being held back.
 Guiding and modeling for younger peers strengthens confidence, communication and mastery of skills.